bonitasoft/bonita-doc/md/widgets.md

 ### Tab container

 Use the **tab container** to structure a page using tabs.

+### Tab container properties

+Tabs can be display vertically or horizontally.
+By default, tabs is stacked above the content.
+If you want to display tabs in the left of the content, you can follow this [tutorial](uid-vertical-tabs-container-tutorial.md).

+Type property allows you to customize the tabs style ('tabs' or 'pills').

+### Tab properties

+Each tab is a container widget.
 To edit a tab name, select the corresponding tab to display its properties.

-Each tab is a container widget.
+The tab's properties allows you to customize default display and behaviour of tabs based on data and/or JS expressions.
+For example you can hide or disable tab with a dynamic expression.

+Tab title can be calculated dynamically to display and **render html**.

 ### Form container